TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 The projects and applications may have to use 3rd party libraries and APIs in order to function.
 These libraries and APIs will be stated on the project's or application's page.
+The libraries and APIs may

-For Google and Bing's webmasters, they are only used for SEO, troubleshooting and source code improvements only.
+For Google and Bing webmasters, they are only used for SEO, troubleshooting and source code improvements only.

 This website and the repositories are hosted on GitHub.

+## 4. Termination

+I reserve the right to ban, report, or otherwise refuse service, use projects that requires minimal information in order to function, and contribute to any project that I have control over to people who are posting harmful and hateful content based on [information listed in section 1](#1-no-tracking) and violations of the code of conduct directly, insulting or harassing people, etc.
+And indirectly, harassing contributes offsite, incite violence that may cause harm to the project, etc. These include but not limited to the following
+contents:

+- Xenophobic
+- Transphobic
+- NAZI
+- Sexist
+- Anti-LGBTQ+
+- Alt/Far-Right
+- Q-Anon

-## 4. No Warranty
+## 5. No Warranty

 All content posted here are created by myself.